torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 image: /TODO-add-image.jpg
 ---

 Sometimes, when using security tools, there's a gap between what you can do in principle, and what you can do in practice.
-This blog post is about my experience going zero-trust with my Torizon Cloud repository, the obstacles I faced along the way, and how to actually get everything working.
+This blog post is about my experience going zero-trust with my Torizon Cloud repository, the obstacles I faced along the way, and how I actually got everything working.

 ## Overview

 I'm a cybersecurity intern at Toradex.
 I've worked on TUF and Uptane during a residence at NYU Tandon in the Secure Systems Lab earlier, but that was only theoretical.
 Working at Toradex was my first interaction with a real-world Uptane implementation - so I thought I would see how it was to take an Uptane repository in Torizon, with online keys in Toradex custody, and update it so that the signing keys are completely offline, and stored on secure hardware where the actual private keys are completely impossible to extract.

 This is a good thing to do once you're in production and your release cadence slows down.
 Imagine if you have 10,000 devices in the field, and your Torizon Cloud account gets compromised.
 (Of course, we always hope that doesn't happen.
 But sometimes employees get phished, or API keys get leaked.
 Or maybe someone just leaves a post-it note with credentials near their computer, and it [makes it into a TV interview](https://www.independent.co.uk/tech/tv5monde-hack-staff-accidentally-show-passwords-in-report-about-huge-cyberattack-10168475.html).)
-If your software signing keys are still online and a malicious user gains access to the repository, they could upload whatever software they wanted, and then send the update out to all your devices around the world.
-Secure hardware-bound keys help protect against this situation.
+If a malicious user gains access to the repository and your software signing keys are still online, the malicious actor could upload whatever software they wanted, and then send the update out to all your devices around the world.
+Secure hardware-bound keys protect us from the consequences of such a situation.
 But they can also be a bit difficult to use at first, if you don't know what you're doing.

 We already document [how to take your keys offline](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/).
 But I saw and wanted to explore the section on [Hardware Security Modules](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/#hardware-security-modules).
 I've got a Yubikey, so I thought I'd try it out.

-It wasn't quite as easy as I'd hoped, so I wanted to document the process for posterity.
+The whole process wasn't quite as easy as I'd hoped, so I wanted to document the process for posterity.
 Read on for the details, or [skip to the TLDR](#tldr) if you just want the step-by-step commands.

 ## The Process